 Fostering a Staff Culture Committed to Diversity, Equity, and Inclusion

 AAPA is committed to fostering a staff culture that embraces the values of diversity, equity, and inclusion.
 We recognize that embracing the principles of diversity, equity, and inclusion in the workplace is essential to improved collaboration and morale as well as greater innovation, productivity, and representation in the work we do both internally and externally within our communities.

 Working to Enhance the Diversity of the PA Profession

 Research shows positive benefits to patients when there is greater diversity among healthcare providers.
 AAPA recognizes that medicine in general is too homogenous and so is the PA profession.
-We are committed to implementing partnerships and programs that attract more underrepresented minorities to the profession and providing the tools and resources to support them—prior to and during PA school—and while they are practicing.
+We are committed to implementing partnerships and programs that attract more underrepresented minorities to the profession and providing the tools and resources to support them – prior to and during PA school, as well as while they are practicing.

 Addressing Health Inequities Among Patients

 AAPA acknowledges that racism is a public health issue and one of many social determinants of health, including poverty, unequal access to healthcare, lack of education, and stigma that contribute to health inequities in patients.
 AAPA is committed to empowering PAs with information, tools, and resources to address these inequities in their daily practice and to use our collective voice to support policy solutions when appropriate.